Epicrae/-EtsyOrderAnalyzer-/README.md

  4. Run the program:
    ./EtsyOrderAnalyzer

-##Usage
+How To Use:
-Enter the name of your CSV file: When prompted, enter the path to your CSV file.
+Enter the name of your CSV file
 Select an option from the menu:
 1. View Shipping Countries
 2. View Shipping States